IBM/ibm-cloud-sdk-common/README.md

 <details><summary>Go</summary>

-The Go SDK supports a generalized retry feature that can automatically retry common errors.
+The Go SDK supports a generalized retry feature that can automatically retry on common errors.
 The default configuration (up to 4 retries with max retry interval of 30 seconds, along with exponential backoff if no `Retry-After` response header is present) should suffice for most applications, but the retry feature